Frequently asked questions

 How can I add a medley or a short sequence of songs when building a show?

-If you commonly play short sequences of songs, you can quickly add a sequence to a new show.
-While editing the set list, tap the Add Songs button, then tap the Shows button, and select a previous show that contains this sequence.
-Then tap each of the songs in the sequence, in order, and tap Save.
-The songs will be added to the new show in the same order.
+If you frequently play the same sequences of songs, you can copy a sequence from a previous show to a new show.
+While editing the show's songs, click the Add Songs button, then click the Shows button, and select a previous show that contains this sequence.
+Then click each of the songs and links in the sequence, in order, and click Save.
+The songs and links will be added to the new show in the same order.

 When I add a song to a show, it isn't saved.
 How can I save the songs I add to a show?